saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/release-notes/index.md

 ## Notes

 * A `pod replace` operation is required if there are existing deployments of older versions on DC/OS 2.0.
-See [the SDK release notes](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.3) for details.
+See the SDK release notes for details at <https://github.com/mesosphere/dcos-commons/releases/tag/0.57.3>.

 # Version v1.2.0